What's a Ginger?

 5. Redheads don’t turn grey.

 Well, I must not be a true redhead because I do have some grey hairs.
-I didn’t start seeing greys until just recently (I'm almost 50) and it’s only a smattering of grey so luckily I only have to cover the grey about every 6 weeks at home.
-But some things I read state that redheads only get lighter but never actually turn grey...uh well, not true.
+My mom spotted my first grey hair when I was about 12.
+They didn't start coming in more noticeably until recently (I'm almost 50) and it’s only a smattering of grey so luckily I only have to cover the grey about every 6 weeks at home.
+But some things I read state that redheads only get lighter but never actually turn grey...uh well, not true for me...definitely grey!

 6. Redheads produce their own Vitamin D.